A better start? A progress check on donor funding for pre-primary education and early childhood development

 Yet on average across all countries receiving aid, each pre-primary school-aged child was allocated just 34 cents in 2019.

 The pandemic is forcing us to rethink what is possible.
 We cannot simply go back to the way things were.
-The onus is now on world leaders to put investment in pre-primary education at the heart of an education-led Covid recovery strategy.
+The onus is now on world leaders to put investment in pre-primary education at the heart of responding to the economic challenges of 2020 and 2021.

-Although bilateral donors such as the United Kingdom and the United States have increased their priority to pre-primary education, other major education funders such as Canada, France and Germany have decreased their share.
+Although bilateral donors such as the United Kingdom and the United States have increased their aid to pre-primary education, other major education funders such as Canada, Germany and Norway have decreased their share.

 Recognising that early years’ education alone is insufficient, the report also takes a look at investment in early childhood development (ECD), incorporating early years health and nutrition.
-As a proportion of total aid, ECD investment has decreased from 3.3% to 3.1% between 2015 and 2019.
+As a proportion of total aid, ECD investment has decreased from 3.8% to 3.3% between 2015 and 2020.

 Covid-19 implications for tracking donor spending

-These data were only available up until 2019 at the time of writing, and so prior to the Covid-19 pandemic.
-Some preliminary estimates do suggest that total aid commitments from bilateral aid donors have contracted by 17% between 2019 and 2020 — the period when Covid-19 began to hit.
-Funding commitments by multilateral donors,1 on the other hand have increased by 31%, meaning that a growing share of aid is in the form of loans as opposed to grants (Development Initiatives, 2020).
+We still need data for 2021 and 2022 to analyse the full impact of Covid-19 on donor spending.
+But funding commitments by multilateral donors, on the other hand have increased by 31%, meaning that a growing share of aid is in the form of loans as opposed to grants (Development Initiatives, 2020).
 As an emergency response to the pandemic, the education sector received a very small share of total requests made through humanitarian appeals.
 Of the US$280 million requested for the sector, just US$14 million (or 5%) was funded (INEE, 2020).

-Of the world’s top 30 donors to education, eight do not spend a single cent on pre-primary education, including the Netherlands, Qatar, Sweden and Saudi Arabia.
+Of the world’s top 30 donors to education, seven do not spend a single cent on pre-primary education, including the Netherlands, Australia, Sweden and Saudi Arabia.

 The US, France, Denmark and Germany are among the 16 countries that commit less than 0.5% of their education aid budget to pre-primary education.
-The UK devotes 1.1%, closely behind Italy (1.8%), Belgium (1.9%), the Czech Republic and South Korea (2.2%).
+The UK devotes 0.8%, closely behind the United Arab Emirates (1%), Finland (1%) and South Korea (1.5%).